tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/Activities/02-Stu_Describing_America/README.md

 Open the starter Jupyter notebook and complete the following tasks.

-### 1. Retrieve the Document IDs and Text of the US Presidential Inaugural Addresses
+### 1. Retrieve the document IDs and text of the US presidential inaugural addresses.

 In the `inaugural` module, the `fileids()` function retrieves each document's name, where the year of the inaugural address and the president's last name can be identified.
 This document name represents a unique identifier (ID) for each text in the corpus.